 Combo Lyrical: a 45 minute class introducing the style of Lyrical.
 (See below for description.)

-Combo Technique: a 45 minute class that incorporates the techniques of jazz and ballet with a strong focus in strengthening flexibility, turns, and jumps.
+Combo Technique: a 45 minute class of jazz and ballet with a strong focus in strengthening flexibility, turns, and jumps.

 Jazz: A 60 minute class that teaches jazz technique.
 (See description below.)

 The following special classes may be taken in addition to the ballet and jazz classes (both ballet and jazz are required.)
 Class placement is by age and skill level as determined by TDA staff.

 Tap: A 45 minute class that teaches tap technique.
 (See description below.)